-Two people I care a lot about just had a horrible fight, one that they can't even begin to get over.
-What makes me sad is how we deal with a situation like this, our past when something bad has happened.
-Almost everyone I know spends so much of their time digging in that past, trying to figure out why whatever happened 'happened'.
+Two people I care a lot about recently had a horrible fight, one that they can't even begin to get over.
+What makes me sad is how we deal with a situation like this (our 'past') when something bad has happened.
+Almost everyone I know spends so much of their time digging in that past trying to figure out why whatever happened 'happened'.
 It is like trying to put the toothpaste back in the tube.
 You never will figure it out.

-Meanwhile there is a way to deal with whatever has happened like this that has been tried and found true for many centuries.
+Meanwhile there is a way to deal with whatever has happened in the past that has been tried and found true for many centuries.
 And it is simple compared to rejiggering the past.
 What is done is done.
 You can't relive it and it is not even the same you that did whatever you did that you regret.
 Don't look back.
 I disagree with those who say that those who do not understand the past are condemned to repeat it.
-There is a better way or at least another way.
+I understand their point but there is a better way or at least another way.

-I see this often in couples when they argue and fight.
+I see often see this in couples when they argue and fight.
 It happens to me as well, but also to many of my loved ones.
 They spend hours and days until they are completely exhausted trying to figure out where they went wrong.
-Some even go into therapy, consultations, remedial work of all kinds and, while this may help, it never seems to give them the answers they seek.
+Some even go into therapy, consultations, and remedial work of various kinds.
+While this may help, it never seems to give them all the answers they seek.

 It is true that the past is prologue to the future; we all know that.
-We don't get an award for realizing this, because that's how we define the past, as 'past'.
+We don't get an award for realizing this because that's how we define the past, as 'past', as what came before.
 And you can't change the past.
 Period.
 You can only change the present AND what we do in the present totally determines our future.